TheCommsChannel/TC2-BBS-mesh/README.md

    ```
 ## Radio Configuration

-Note: Radio must be set to **Client** mode, other modes the radio may allow the BBS to communicate for a short time then stops responding
+Note: Radio device role must be set to **CLIENT**, other roles may allow the BBS to communicate for a short time, but then the BBS will stop responding to requests

 ## Features